 - Practitioners have exceptionally high expectations of themselves and the children.
-They have expert knowledge in regards to the areas of learning and development, alongside a clear understanding of how children learn. - The needs of each child are met both academically and emotionally, helping to develop each child's confidence and independence. - True potential can be nurtured and realised, through an individual education that is planned and delivered based on the needs of each child. - A rich variety of academic and explorative activities are provided. - We have welcoming, child friendly and stimulating indoor and outdoor areas. - Routines are clearly established so that children can anticipate and feel confident in taking the next step. - Clearly labelled and easily accessible resources enable children to become independent, explorative learners.
+They have expert knowledge in regards to the areas of learning and development, alongside a clear understanding of how children learn to ensure the best for every child. - The needs of each child are met both academically and emotionally, helping to develop each child's confidence and independence, regardless of their background or starting point.

-Wellbeing, health and safety is paramount and children are actively supported in developing a growing understanding of how to keep themselves safe and healthy.
+- True potential can be nurtured and realised, through an individual education that is high quality, planned and delivered based on the needs of each child. - A rich variety of academic and explorative activities are ambitiously planned for to support depth in learning. - A mix of different approaches to pedagogy, including child initiated, adult guided, adult focussed and direct teaching, enable children to become powerful learners. - We have welcoming, child friendly and stimulating indoor and outdoor areas that are flexible to the interests of the children. - Routines are clearly established so that children can anticipate and feel confident in taking the next step. - Clearly labelled and easily accessible resources enable children to become independent, explorative learners. - High-quality cares ensures that wellbeing, health and safety is paramount and children are actively supported in developing a growing understanding of how to keep themselves emotionally stable, safe and healthy. - Assessment is accurate and supports pupils in making their next steps in learning. - Strong partnerships with parents in order to develop children's learning both in and out of school.